-The surrounding Falls Park comprises 123 acres of river, rock, and grassy knolls and is home to some of the city’s first buildings, including centuries-old mill ruins and a powerhouse that’s now the Falls Overlook Café, where you can sample their signature ice cream while water-gazing.
+The surrounding Falls Park comprises of over 128 acres of river, rock, and grassy knolls and is home to some of the city’s first buildings, including centuries-old mill ruins and a powerhouse that’s now the Falls Overlook Café, where you can sample their signature ice cream while water-gazing.

 2. We've got incredibly authentic Mediterranean food in the heart of the Midwest.

 Sanaa Abourezk, chef and owner of Sanaa’s 8th Street Gourmet at downtown’s 8th & Railroad Center, is so confident you’ll love the eggplant kufta, fresh tabbouli, and tahini & pomegranate sauce in her weekend-only 10-course buffet, you can pay after you’ve eaten (definitely throw in some of her asparagus risotto and rice kibbeh as well).
 But first, she’ll come by your table to personally serve you steaming Turkish coffee and offer a dessert from an array of fresh-baked, gluten-free baklava, apricot-pistachio tarts, or stuffed walnut cookies.

 Sanaa recently gave Food Network’s Bobby Flay a real Sioux-Falls-by-way-of-Syria run for his money.
 She may not have beaten Flay, but she won the hearts of those of us who’ve been swooning over her olive green tapenade for years.

 3. We have four pro sports teams all to ourselves.